 Everything below was created after spending several hours searching and reading the internet.
 I'm not an electrician, so please pardon me for any mistakes.

-Battery capacity is a measure (typically in Amp-hr) of the charge stored by the battery.
+Battery capacity is a measure (typically in Amp-hr) of the charge stored by a battery.

-You may think that calculating how long a battery will last at a given rate of discharge is as simple as amp-hours: for given capacity C and discharge current I time will be
+You may think that calculating how long a battery will last at a given rate of discharge is as simple as amp-hours: e.g. for a given capacity C and a discharge current I, the time will be

 However, battery capacity decreases as the rate of discharge increases.